fivesqrd/atlas-foundation/README.md

 Atlas is an open source [data mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) implementation for PHP.

 Atlas creates barebones models for your project with minimal effort, allowing you to start working with them quickly.
-Spend time on extending or customising functionality only when required.
+Extending or customising functionality is possible, but can wait until it is required.

 The framework offers the following features:
 - Minimal scaffolding required to create new models